-When looking into an online MBA program, look for reviews.
+When looking into an alt-MBA program, look for reviews.
 Focus on what the review says and who is saying it.
 If high-caliber students are offering praise, that’s a sign of a winning program.
 If you can’t find any reviews, that could be one of two things: The provider isn’t very transparent with user feedback (or doesn’t gather it at all), or they’re just too new to the game.
 In either case, we suggest looking elsewhere.

 brunchwork has among the best reviews and most prolific speakers in the industry.
 Our speaker series attracts notable names like 2020 Presidential Candidate Andrew Yang, Y Combinator cofounder Trevor Blackwell, the Peloton cofounder Graham Stanton, and many more— these individuals are not only top of their fields, but hyper relevant to the world we live in.

 The constant industry disruption our generation has faced—now accelerated by Covid-19—means lifelong learning is paramount.
 Too many alt-MBA programs only last a few weeks or, worse, a few hours.

 In our experience running an online business course, we’ve found that the ideal length of a program is between six to eight weeks.
 If the coursework is comprehensive and the class format interactive, this amount of time gives students enough time to bond with their classmates without taking up years of their lives.

 Also, take note of when the class meets.
 When adding education on top of a full-time job, many students prefer meeting on the weekend because their cognitive load is smaller those days.
 This may be true for you, too, so you’ll want to think about that.